previous arrow

 The hut

-rifugio emilio questa - esterni Located in the heart of Maritime Alps Natural Park, the “Questa” Hut is the ideal places for adventuring in nature and looking for wildlife: chamois, ibex, marmots and the elusive lammergeier are quite commons in the surroundings area.
-It is also well suited for climbers and hikers who want to reach the surrounding peaks.
-The Hut is an old military barrack, which has been took over by the Genoa section of the Club Alpino Italiano in 1925, whose management ended in 2018; the building has been developed and restored in 1937 and then again in 1952 and 1986.
+rifugio emilio questa - esterni Located in the heart of the Maritime Alps Natural Park, the Questa Hut is an ideal base for exploring nature and spotting wildlife: chamois, ibex, marmots, and the elusive bearded vulture (lammergeier) are commonly seen in the area.
+It is also well-suited for climbers and hikers aiming to reach the surrounding peaks.
+The hut was originally a military barrack and was taken over by the Genoa section of the Italian Alpine Club (CAI) in 1925, which managed it until 2018; nowadays, the hut is entirely privately owned and operated.
+The building was expanded and restored in 1937, and again in 1952 and 1986.

-The hut is a stage point of various local and international hiking trails, each with its own difficulties and characteristics; many other routes, although not directly passing the “Questa”, are not far away and easily reachable.
-Here all the informations.
+The hut is a stage on several local and international hiking trails, each with its own level of difficulty and features.
+Many other routes, although not passing directly by the Questa Hut, are nearby and easily accessible.
+Here are all the information you need.

 The manager

-“The Portette Lake area is one of the most stunning locations you could ever stay in.
-During my work taking care of the Maritime Alps Natural Park, I have often come here and thought it would be the perfect place to spend the night.
-Once the sun goes down it becomes pitch dark – we are miles and miles from the nearest town or source of light pollution.
-So the view of the night sky is breathtaking and very much worth the hike.”
+“The area around Lake Portette is one of the most stunning places you could ever stay.
+During my time in the Maritime Alps Natural Park, I often found myself coming back here, thinking it would be the perfect place to spend the night.
+Once the sun sets, complete darkness falls—it’s miles and miles from the nearest town or any source of light pollution.
+The night sky here is simply breathtaking, and well worth the hike to experience.”

 — Marco